-At Bodhgaya, the Mahabodhi Temple wears a festive look and is decorated with colorful flags and flowers.
+At Bodhgaya, the Mahabodhi temple wears a festive look and is decorated with colorful flags and flowers.
 Special prayers are organized under the Bodhi Tree (the tree under which Lord Buddha attained enlightenment).
-Plan your trip there with this Bodhgaya travel guide and read about my experience of visiting the Mahabodhi Temple.
+Plan your trip there with this Bodhgaya travel guide and read about what it's like to visit the Mahabodhi temple.

-A large fair is held in Sarnath in Uttar Pradesh.
+A large fair takes place in Sarnath in Uttar Pradesh.
 The relics of the Buddha are taken out in public procession.

 In Sikkim, the festival is celebrated as Saga Dawa.
 In Gangtok, a procession of monks carries the holy book from Tsuklakhang Palace Monastery around town.
 It's accompanied by the blowing of horns, beating of drums, and burning of incense.
 Other monasteries in the state also have special processions and masked dance performances.

 Many Buddhists visit temples on Buddha Jayanti to listen to monks give talks and recite ancient verses.

 Devout Buddhists may spend all day in one or more temples.
 Some temples display a small statue of Buddha as a baby.
 The statue is placed in a basin filled with water and decorated with flowers.
 Visitors to the temple pour water over the statue.
 This symbolizes a pure and new beginning.
 Other statues of Buddha are worshiped by offerings of incense, flowers, candles and fruit.